CroodSolutions/CISOinaBox/03 - Understanding the Adversary/Readme.md

 * Leveraging cloud security tools that provide enterprise-level protection at lower cost
 * Participating in threat intelligence sharing communities
 * Building relationships with trusted security partners
+* **Using actionable threat intelligence:** Focus on sector-specific threats and opportunity disruption rather than enterprise-level attribution
+* **Making data-driven decisions:** Start with free/accessible intelligence sources and ask "what can we block today?" rather than "who is attacking us?"

 ---